-Adopted Core Curriculum is used across all grade levels.
+The adopted Core Curriculum is used across all grade levels.

 Grade levels are provided time to plan together and collaborate to ensure effective instructional delivery to ALL students.
+15 Day plans have been developed in the subject areas of ELA and Mathematics using district priority standards and Essential Program Component (EPC) documents to design and implement high quality instruction based on content and performance standards.

-15 Day plans have been developed in the subject areas of ELA and Mathematics.
+Adherence to recommended instructional minutes for reading/language arts and mathematics (K-8) (EPC)

-Adherence to recommended instructional minutes for reading/language arts and mathematics (K-8) (EPC) Teachers use district (EPC's) Essential Program Components to plan, design, and execute daily planning instruction and adhere to recommended instructional minutes for core subject instruction.
+Teachers use district (EPC's) Essential Program Components to plan, design, and execute daily planning instruction and adhere to recommended instructional minutes for core subject instruction.